DoubleStyx/Relinkquent/README.md

 # Relinkquent

-Elevate your [Neos VR](https://neos.com/) experience with the sophisticated Relinkquent mod, designed to effortlessly open links within messages received from your contacts.
+Elevate your [Neos VR](https://neos.com/) experience with the sophisticated Relinkquent mod, allowing you to effortlessly open links within messages received from your contacts.

 ## Installation
 1. Obtain and install [NeosModLoader](https://github.com/zkxs/NeosModLoader).